What is Continual Improvement in ISO 9001?

 The common method is to use Failure Mode Effects Analysis or FEMA to identify, quantify, and priorities your risk.
 Procedure QP0600 Risk and Opportunities Management provides an explanation of how to perform a FEMA.

 True quality is about risk prevention – designing in quality – and not corrective action.
-Your quality system strive for zero defects.
-How do you know your quality system is working, you aren’t getting any defects.
+Your quality system strives for zero defects.
+How do you know your quality system is working, when you aren’t getting any defects?
+In this case, you might measure near misses and convert them into a risk measure for continuous improvement.

 Additional ISO System Components of Continual Improvement